 The beauty of percentages vs hard-nosed numbers is that percentages fluctuate easily; your budgets will always grow or decrease with you!
 You'll never be lost or confused.
 If you make $1000, $10,000, or $1,000,000…you can always easily find 70% (with help of a calculator, if you refuse to do mental math like I do).

 Another beauty with this method is that everything is covered!
-You HAVE money set aside for savings/debt…for spending…for investing, retirement, or charity…you're covered!
-So you don't need to feel guilty when going on vacation, or no need to stress worrying about how you'll ever get your dang credit card paid off.
+You HAVE money set aside for savings/debt… for spending… for investing, retirement, or charity… you're covered!
+So you don't need to feel guilty when going on vacation, and no need to stress worrying about how you'll ever get your dang credit card paid off.
 Gotcha covered, chap.

 OK!
 Now on to…